m30-jrs/blink_firmware/README.md

 # blink_firmware
-Aurduino Blink demo firmware as a DOF component
+Arduino Blink demo firmware as a DOF component